2019 Session Descriptions

 B3 Working with Kinship Families: Road to Permanency and Beyond LCPAA ONLY

 This workshop is about the specific challenges working with kinship families.
 This session will focus on Monarch Family Services’ success in overcoming barriers to achieve the goal of permanency (adoption or permanent managing conservatorship [PMC]) for the children in their care.
-With growing emphasize on the importance of kinship care, this session will help provide information about how to successfully focus on kinship care as a lasting and successful permanency option.
+With growing emphasis on the importance of kinship care, this session will help provide information about how to successfully focus on kinship care as a lasting and successful permanency option.

 Presenter: Dr. Valerie D. Jackson, Chief Strategist Officer, Monarch Family Services